 Security and privacy for administrators

 Two of the most common topics of questions regarding Google in general, and Google Apps specifically, are security and privacy.
-We take both topics very seriously and truly believe that our offerings are a great option for customers on both fronts.
-Our business is built on our users' trust: trust in our ability to properly secure their data and our commitment to respect the privacy of the information they place in our systems by not giving that information to others or using it inappropriately.
+We take both topics very seriously and offer tools that let you control how we process your data for your organization.
+Our business is built on our customers' trust: trust in our ability to properly secure their data, our commitment to respect the privacy of the information they place in our systems, and the tools we provide them to keep control over their information.

-An independent third party auditor issued Google Apps an unqualified SOC 2/3 audit opinion.
+An independent third-party auditor issued Google Apps an unqualified SOC 2/3 audit opinion.
 Google is proud to provide Google Apps administrators the peace of mind knowing that their data is secure under the SOC 2/3 auditing industry standards.
+Learn more about the SOC3 public report

 The independent third party auditor verified that Google Apps has the following controls and protocols in place: